Ciphers

 3. Determine the Indicator

-Select a starting point in the additive table.
+Select a random starting point (called indicator) in the additive table.

 The operator chooses index 34 as the starting position.